bocresser/brickbreaker/README.md

 # Brickbreaker
-I made a little web-game when I was younger.
-If you're bored and / or or curious, you can play it a play at bocresser.github.io/games/brickbreaker
+I made a  web-game when I was younger.
+If you're curious, you can play it a play at bocresser.github.io/games/brickbreaker